How to open a business bank account in Australia

 What documents do I need to open a business bank account in Australia?

-For Australian business owners, setting up a business bank account or business account is straightforward but may vary slightly depending on the provider you choose.
+For Australian business owners, opening a business bank account or business account is straightforward but may vary slightly depending on the provider you choose.
 You'll generally need to provide your business registration details and information about your business structure and industry to help the provider match you with the best account type.

-Australian Business Number (ABN);
+Australian Company Number (ACN)

-Australian Company Number (ACN);
+Australian Business Number (ABN)

-Identification for all owners or partners.
+ID for all partners or trustees

 In most cases, government-issued photo IDs like a passport or driving licence will be accepted, or a combination of other documents that show your identity and address together.